Corporate Volunteering - Strategically promoting volunteering

 - Strategic development and implementation of Corporate Volunteering

 - Legal issues of Corporate Volunteering

-- Determine and ensure the effect of corporate volunteering measures
+- Determining and ensuring the effect of Corporate Volunteering measures